meta pixel code

 Criminal laws in North Dakota can usually be characterized into two classes:

-Felonies include serious crimes, like murder and are usually punishable by incarceration for a year or more.
-Misdemeanors are less serious criminal offenses and are punishable by probation, less than a year in jail, or fines.
+Felonies include serious crimes, such as murder, and are usually punishable by incarceration for a year or more.
+Misdemeanors are less serious criminal offenses.
+Consequently, they are punishable by probation, less than a year in jail, or fines.
+For information on misdemeanors, research North Dakota Misdemeanor Crimes by Class and Sentences.

 North Dakota criminal laws typically break crimes down into: